 - Read Directions Carefully: Encourage students to read the instructions for each section carefully to avoid misunderstandings.

-- Answer Easy Questions First: Skip difficult questions and come back to them if time permits.
+- Answer Easy Questions First: Skip difficult questions and return to them if time permits.

-- Pace Yourself: Practice managing time so that the student doesn’t spend too long on any single question.
+- Pace Yourself: Practice managing time so the student doesn’t spend too long on any question.

-- Stay Calm: Help students practice relaxation techniques like deep breathing to reduce test anxiety.
+- Stay Calm: Help students practice relaxation techniques like deep breathing to reduce anxiety.

 7. Build Confidence